 Focusing On: National Membership Growth, Storytelling

 Jess is a well-known Ottawa Entrepreneur.
 Her business, Bread By Us, is renowned for their Focaccia and industry leading employment practices.
 Her years of experience as a community organizer (and original BWA Member!) are helping shape the next chapter of the Better Way Alliance.

 The work we do

-The Better Way Alliance is dedicated to improving the future of work for everyone from the perspective of business owners in every industry who deeply believe our workers are our greatest assets.
+The Better Way Alliance is dedicated to improving the future of work for everyone.
+Our Members are business leaders in every industry who deeply believe our workers are our greatest assets.

 When workers are paid well and offered benefits, businesses reap the rewards of more sales, longer-term employment, and a strong resilient team that will go to bat for that enterprise.